junxit/us-congress-bills-113/metadata.md

 - 2014-04-07 — Considered by Senate. (consideration: CR S2175-2178)
 - 2014-04-07 — Passed Senate with an amendment by Yea-Nay Vote.
 59 - 38.
 Record Vote Number: 101. (text: CR S2176-2178)
 - 2014-04-07 — Passed/agreed to in Senate: Passed Senate with an amendment by Yea-Nay Vote.
 59 - 38.
 Record Vote Number: 101.(text: CR S2176-2178)
+- 2014-04-08 — Message on Senate action sent to the House.
+- 2014-12-04 — Motion to reconsider laid on the table Agreed to without objection.
+- 2014-12-04 — Mr. McKeon moved that the House concur with an amendment in the Senate amendment. (consideration: CR H8385-8632, H8651-8652; text of Senate amendment: CR H8385-8387)
+- 2014-12-04 — ORDER OF PROCEDURE - Mr. McKeon asked unanimous consent that the question of adopting a motion to concur in the Senate amendment to H.R.
+3979 with an amendment may be subject to postponement as though under clause 8 of rule 20.
+Agreed to without objection.
+- 2014-12-04 — On motion that the House agree with an amendment to the Senate amendment Agreed to by the Yeas and Nays: 300 - 119 (Roll no. 551). (text as House agreed to Senate amendment with an amendment: CR H8388-8621)
+- 2014-12-04 — POSTPONED PROCEEDINGS - At the conclusion of debate on H.R.
+3979, the Chair put the question on adoption of the motion to concur in the Senate amendment to H.R.
+3979 with an amendment and by voice vote, announced that the ayes had prevailed.
+Mr. McKeon demanded the yeas and nays and pursuant to a previous special order, further proceedings on the question of adoption of the motion were postponed until later in the legislative day.
+- 2014-12-04 — Pursuant to H.Res.
+770, the House proceeded with one hour of debate on motion to concur in the Senate amendment to H.R.
+3979 with an amendment consisting of the text of Rules Committee Print 113-58 modified by the amendments printed in part A of House Report 113-646 and the amendment specified in section 5 of House Resolution 770.
+- 2014-12-04 — Resolving differences -- House actions: On motion that the House agree with an amendment to the Senate amendment Agreed to by the Yeas and Nays: 300 - 119 (Roll no. 551).(text as House agreed to Senate amendment with an amendment: CR H8388-8621)
+- 2014-12-04 — The previous question was ordered pursuant to the rule. (consideration: CR H8632)